huskly/tda-wsjson-client/README.md

 TOS_REFRESH_TOKEN=<refresh_token>
 # or the following
 # if you don't have an access token and refresh token, you can use your username and password
-# this will launch a browser to authenticate and then save the access token and refresh token to .env
+# this will launch a browser to authenticate and then save the access token and refresh token
+to the .env.development file.
 TOS_USERNAME=<username>
 TOS_PASSWORD=<password>
 ```